mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 According to [their own stats](https://letsencrypt.org/stats/) there are close 300M Domains that use certificates issued by Let's Encrypt.

 The use of HTTPS has increased rappidly ever since their launch.
-They took the human out of the loop and by building a certificate authority that could validate your domain ownership fully automatically.
+They took the human out of the loop by building a certificate authority that could validate your domain ownership fully automatically.
+They created a client-server protocol called [ACME](https://letsencrypt.org/how-it-works/), which has become an open standard.
+Let's Encrypt (or other CAs) provide an ACME server with which any client (e.g. `certbot`) can use to obtain a certificate.

 ## Integration of ACME into Caddy
 In 2015 the [Webserver Caddy](https://caddyserver.com/) introduced [HTTPS by default](https://caddyserver.com/docs/automatic-https).